paulamool/metagenomics-manuals/docs/modules/metagenomics-module-tax/tax.md

 - RDP_trainset16_022016.fa (20 MB) is a subset of the Ribosome Database Project (RDP) filtered to include only bacteria. https://www.dropbox.com/s/qnlsv7ve2lg6qfp/RDP_trainset16_022016.fa?dl=1

-### Part 2: 16S analysis of whole genome shotgun sequencing

--   Li et al. (2013).
-Draft Genome Sequence of Thermoanaerobacter sp.
-Strain A7A, Reconstructed from a Metagenome Obtained from a High-Temperature Hydrocarbon Reservoir in the Bass Strait, Australia.
-Genome Announc.
-1(5): e00701-13.

 ### Overview
 ------------

 In this tutorial we will look at the open source software package QIIME (pronounced ’chime’).
 QIIME stands for Quantitative Insights Into Microbial Ecology.
 The package contains many tools that enable users to analyse and compare microbial communities.

-After completion of this tutorial, you should be able to perform a taxonomic analysis on a Illumina pair end 16S rRNA amplicon dataset.
-In addition you should be able to do 16S rRNA taxonomic analysis on shotgun data using the tool rRNASelector in combination with QIIME and other third party tools.
+After completion of this tutorial, you should be able to perform a taxonomic analysis on a Illumina pair end 16S rRNA amplicon dataset

-### _Part 1: 16S Analysis_

 ###De novo OTU picking and diversity analysis using Illumina data
 ---